anexia-it/anexia-monitoring-wordpress/README.md

 Install the plugin by copying all files into the plugins directory.

-I the projects wp-config.php add the access token configuration:
+In the projects wp-config.php add the access token configuration:
 ```
 define('ANX_MONITORING_ACCESS_TOKEN', 'custom_access_token');
 ```